datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 the `FROM` command.

-We also need to tell the computer which columns provide the link between the two tables using the word `ON`.
+We also need to tell the computer which columns provide the link between the two tables using the word `USING`.
+We give the manager the name of the common column between the two tables we want to join.
 What we want is to join the data with the same species codes.

     SELECT *
     FROM surveys JOIN species
+    USING (species_id)

+Here we are telling the manager that we want to combine `surveys` with `species` and that the common column is `species_id`.

+Alternatively, we can use the word `ON`.
+This is particularly useful if the names of the common columns does not match (e.g. if the columns were called `surveys.species_id` and `species.id`).

+    SELECT *
+    FROM surveys JOIN species
     ON surveys.species_id = species.species_id

-ON is like `WHERE`, it filters things out according to a test condition.
+`ON` is like `WHERE`, it filters things out according to a test condition.
 We use the `table.colname` format to tell the manager what column in which table we are referring to.